 The Toys (Safety) Regulations 2011 (S.I.
 2011/1881) implemented the requirements of the European Directive on the Safety of 2009/48/EC (TSD).
 To deal with aspects related to the EU exit, the regulations were amended by schedule 15 of The Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 (S.I.
 2019/696).
-The Office for Product Safety & Standards (OPSS) released on its website Statutory guidance Toys (Safety) Regulations 2011 (last updated 10 May 2022) general information with links to GB and NI guides.

 For handling further amendments, the Office for Product Safety and Standards (OPSS) mandates the Scientific Advisory Group on Chemical Safety of Non-Food and Non-Medicinal Consumer Products (SAG-CS) to provide an opinion.
 OPSS will then review the opinions from SAG-CS and draft an amending UK Statutory Instrument.